mrkaleArduinoLib/gbj_appwifi/README.md

 ## Fundamental functionality
 * The connection to wifi is checked at every loop of a main sketch.
 * If no connection to wifi is detected, the library starts the [connection process](#connection).
+* If the connection is established, the library periodically updates IP address of the microcontroller.

 <a id="internals"></a>